Where can I volunteer to fight invasive weeds?

 EarthCorps - volunteer opportunities for individuals and/or groups to work on trails, remove invasive plants, and plant native species.
 Lots of great opportunities for completing Service Learning hours for school credit.

-Green Seattle Partnership - Work Party Map and Calendar - forest restoration volunteers remove invasive plants, plant new native trees and understory plants, and do long term maintenance and monitoring of restoration sites.
+Green Seattle Partnership - forest restoration volunteers remove invasive plants, plant new native trees and understory plants, and do long term maintenance and monitoring of restoration sites.

 King Conservation District - native plant nursery, restoration and stewardship projects, and more!